stanbubnoff/logmark/README.md

 - error
 - fatal

-By default Logmark generate new 'logs' folder in your project root and all logs writes to a single 'logs.log' file
+By default, Logmark generates a new 'logs' folder in your project root, and write all logs to a single `logs.log` file

 Let's look at the code below:
 ```javascript